David Sugarbaker, M.D.

 Dr. David Sugarbaker leaves behind a legacy of treatment breakthroughs and clinical research excellence, propelling the field to where it is today.
-Sugarbaker trained and mentored countless mesothelioma specialists across the nation who continue to change patients’ lives for the better and push forward to find a cure for this rare cancer.
+Sugarbaker trained and mentored countless mesothelioma doctors across the nation who continue to change patients’ lives for the better and push forward to find a cure for this rare cancer.

 When officials at the Baylor College of Medicine in Houston decided to add the high-profile Lung Institute with a specialty center aimed at malignant pleural mesothelioma, picking a director was pretty easy.